google/flatbuffers/docs/source/Schemas.md

 tempted to use a dictionary.

-Similarly, strings as values should only be used when they are truely open-ended.
+Similarly, strings as values should only be used when they are truly open-ended.
 If you can, always use an enum instead.

 FlatBuffers doesn't have inheritance, so the way to represent a set of related data structures is a union.
 Unions do have a cost however,